* This is the Consumer Version. *

 The virus is spread from person to person, especially if people with diarrhea do not thoroughly wash their hands after a bowel movement.
 Infection also can occur if people touch their mouth after touching an object (such as a diaper or toy) contaminated by infected stool.
 All such transmission involving infected stool is called fecal-oral transmission.
 People can also become infected if they eat food or drink water that is contaminated with the virus.
 Adults can become infected after close contact with an infected infant, but serious illness is rare.

 During the winter in temperate climates, rotavirus causes most cases of diarrhea that are serious enough to send infants and toddlers to the hospital.
 Before the use of rotavirus vaccine in 2006, a wave of rotavirus illness would begin in the Southwest in November and end in the Northeast in March.
 Now, the disease occurs less predictably and can occur year round.

 Rotavirus symptoms begin with fever and vomiting, followed by watery diarrhea, which typically lasts 5 to 7 days.
 If fluid losses are not replaced, dehydration develops.
 Dehydration makes the child weak and listless, with a dry mouth and rapid pulse.

-Practicing good hygiene is the best preventive measure.
+Practicing good hygiene is the best way to prevent gastroenteritis .
 A sick child and the people in the household should wash their hands frequently.
-In addition, an oral vaccine to prevent rotavirus infection is now recommended to be given at ages 2, 4, and 6 months.

 There is no specific treatment for rotavirus.
-Most children get better with fluid replacement by mouth (see see Gastroenteritis in Children).
+Most children get better with bed rest and by drinking an adequate amount of fluids (see also treatment of gastroenteritis).
 Seriously ill children require fluids given by vein (intravenously).